DeMauro/ETL_Project/README.md

 2) SQL: all SQL code, a picture of the table layout, as well as the script to load the datasets into pgAdmin

-Note* For the SQL script to work you need to have a config.py file in your local SQL file.
+Note* For the SQL script to work you need to have a config.py file in your local SQL folder.
 This config.py will contain the password for your pgAdmin.